 There are companies that use a website like this “side” thing.
 They don’t rely on it, but they say “these days you have to be online” or that it’s their digital business card.

-In a way, we understand that, but maybe the reason for that thinking is that the website was never tested?
+We understand that, but maybe the reason for that thinking is that the website was never tested.
 Maybe it was never tested with real users and is built on intuition, on what marketers and business owners think their customers need, when in fact it’s something completely different.

 Have you ever fallen into the trap of assuming customer needs, or are you in the camp “the customer is always right”?